Here at DevFacto, we love SharePoint. But we also believe that its value is fully realized only when users leverage it in their daily work.

-To start, let’s take a look at the reporting capabilities that come with SharePoint out of the box.
+To start, let’s look at the reporting capabilities that come with SharePoint out of the box.

-Depending on whether you are using SharePoint Online or On-Premise, your solution will have some form of built-in analytics:
+Depending on whether you are using SharePoint Online or On-Premises, your solution will have some form of built-in analytics:

 Usage reports are meant to show statistics about how visitors have interacted with SharePoint content.
 All usage reports are broken down per event usage.
-This means, for example, that you are able to see the number of views or number of recommendations displayed for an item.
+This means, for example, that you can see the number of views or number of recommendations displayed for an item.
 The two main reports included are the Most Popular Items and Popularity Trends.
-This offering is only available in SharePoint On-Premise.
+This offering is only available in SharePoint On-Premises.